CLASSES & demos

 Drop Spindle Spinning

-• Cost: $40- includes all fibre, and use of spindle during class
+• Cost: $75 - includes 50g of wool, an info booklet and several breed samples, and use of spindle during class

 • Pre-requisites: None